 - a.
 Two retired members with one from the ranks of retired state employees and one from the ranks of retired employees of a city, county, or a public agency each of whom is an active beneficiary of ERS. - b.
 Two vested active state employees. - c.
-Two vested active employees of an employer participating in ERS pursuant to § 36-27-6.
+Two vested active employees of an employer participating in ERS pursuant to Code of Alabama 1975, Section 36-27-6.